A modern organization manages a complex marketing communication system. What is, therefore, communicated should not be left to chance.

 13. Action Statements and Follow-Up Instructions

 Include the pre-printed reply cut-outs for quick completion.
 The last technical note is that the advertising copywriter should vet and proofread the draft copy scrupulously.
-A reader can be detracted by spelling, punctuation, and syntax errors.

 14. Mass Media